mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 participates in the process of building software: Executives, Project Managers, Programmers, Designers, Marketers, Copywriters and Quality Assurance engineers.

-Given that programming is the practise of synthesizing ideas into solution that can be reperformed by a computer, any distance, noise, and "game of telephone" effects between the problem and the solution are devastating.
+Given that programming is the practice of synthesizing ideas into solution that can be reperformed by a computer, any distance, noise, and "game of telephone" effects between the problem and the solution are devastating.
 When a competent programmer knows the full scope of a problem, nothing can rival their